 Meeting 7 (August 2018): This meeting included a brainstorming of key urban forestry growth issues.
 The subgroups established during the June working group meeting were reconvened to address the specific issues identified during that meeting.
 Each group discussed the issues and developed a list of potential solutions.
 This brainstorming session resulted in many feasible, implementable solutions to Los Angeles' urban forestry issues.
+The issues and their potential solutions are provided in detail in the Appendices.
 These results should be carefully examined during UFMP preparation and goal establishment exercises, and those found to represent high-priority solutions that can be achieved within a reasonable timeframe should be integrated into the UFMP for implementation.

-Meeting 8 (September 2018): The top-ic of an urban forest tree inventory was discussed in detail, with each City entity that currently has or at one point had tree inventory data presenting the status.
+Meeting 8 (September 2018): The topic of an urban forest tree inventory was discussed in detail, with each City entity that currently has or at one point had tree inventory data presenting the status.
 There is no comprehensive tree inventory or tree management software system available in Los Angeles.
-There are at least five partial inventories with varying tree characteristic details, varying tree information relevancy

-(date, age), varying mapping accuracy, and limited use for planning and goal generation purposes.
+There are at least five partial inventories with varying tree characteristic details, varying tree information relevancy (date, age), varying mapping accuracy, and limited use for planning and goal generation purposes.
 The City would benefit greatly from understanding its urban forestry assets.
-Basic urban forestry information, including species diversity, tree conditions, maintenance needs, calculated values and return on investment, and vacant planting spaces, are not known with useable accuracy.
+Basic urban forestry information, including species diversity, tree conditions, maintenance needs, calculated values and return on investment, and vacant planting spaces, are not known with usable accuracy.
 Portions of a UFMP can be completed without the inventory, but it is impossible to support and justify long-term goals and achievement of the urban forest vision without a solid understanding of the trees that make up Los Angeles' urban forest.
 Further, Cal Fire UFMP grants typically require an inventory to be completed prior to or simultaneously as the UFMP.